Skip to Content

 Description:

 Vaughan Mills has an exceptional mix of outlets and specialty concept stores.
-The Mall also includes world-class entertainment attractions, such as Pro Hockey Life, Bass Pro Shops Outdoor World and LEGOLAND Discovery Centre.
-Take YRT to the Vaughan Mills Bus Terminal.
+The mall also includes world-class entertainment attractions, such as Pro Hockey Life, Bass Pro Shops Outdoor World and LEGOLAND Discovery Centre.

 How to get there transferring from GO Transit to YRT: